Introducing WinApi: Basics

 Class: WindowFactory

-This is the class that acts as a WNDCLASSEX registration manager for Win32.
+registration manager for Win32.
 It registers a class, manages its lifetime, and creates Windows of that particular class.

-It also provides all the convenience methods to be able to create classes as NativeWindow, or as any other derivative of WindowCore, and provides attachment, and connection implementations.
-It also has generic methods that are able to project the created class to any C# type that derives from WindowCore.
+, and provides attachment, and connection implementations.
+It also has generic methods that are able to project the created class to any C# type that derives from WindowCore

-Take a look at the source code of the several static methods to see what it does.
-Naturally, you also provide any CS styles, background brush, class name and others while creating a new factory - for all practical purposes it is the equivalent of Win32 class registration.
+styles, background brush, class name and others while creating a new factory - for all practical purposes it is the equivalent of Win32 class registration.

 Class WindowCore

 Now this is the class where all the magic happens.
-It provides the actual connection by attaching your handle and connecting your WindowProc to the class instances.
-If you look at the internals of ATL code, this is done using a concept called thunking and its done in assembly which may seem like dark magic to many.
-However, WinApi does this very transparently, and with no performance impact.
+It provides the actual connection by attaching your handle and connecting your WindowProc

-It does this with the help of WindowFactory, and swapping out its procedure during the creation of the window (more precisely during the WM_NCCREATE message).
+, and swapping out its procedure during the creation of the window (more precisely during the WM_NCCREATE

-Once it provides the connections, the OnMessage instance method can be used directly from C# to process the messages.
+instance method can be used directly from C# to process the messages.

-WindowCore is still a super light weight class that does no message processing.
+is still a super light weight class that does no message processing.
 Its stays completely out of the way, except for being able to control your message loop.
-But the keyword is being able.
-It doesn't not by default process any message by itself.
-Its simply passes it down to it default procedure.
-This is the lightest class that's fully functional.
+But the keyword is being able

 Class EventedWindowCore

-Directly derived from WindowCore is the EventedWindowCore - this class decodes all the window messages, and breaks it down to its components, and passes them down to the relatives class instance's event methods.
+- this class decodes all the window messages, and breaks it down to its components, and passes them down to the relatives class instance's event methods.

 For example